mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/reading.md

 }
 ```

-{{% note %}}It is imperative that the cursor get disposed once you are finished with it to ensure that resource on the server are cleaned up.{{% /note %}}
+{{% note %}}It is imperative that the cursor get disposed once you are finished with it to ensure that resources on the server are cleaned up.{{% /note %}}

 Some options are available in the optional [`FindOptions`]({{< apiref "T_MongoDB_Driver_FindOptions" >}}) parameter such as setting maxTimeMS, a batch size, or a comment.
 Others are available as part of the fluent interface such as skip, limit, and sort.